African Travel Bloggers pick Kidepo Valley Park – Karamoja Region as the Top African Destination

 An even more remote tribal group are the Ik People who live in villages on 2750 meter high Mount Morungole.
 There are only about 11,000 of them and the only way to them is a hiking trail.
 A round trip to the village will take about 8 hours with an early morning start.

 A visit to the Ik people is a one of a kind experiential, cultural encounter in all of Africa.
 The Ik People resist most outside influences, even more than the Karamojong people.
-The Ik were the first people in the area and lived in the Kidepo Valley, after years of conflict with fierce Karamojong Warriors they retreated up the mountains where they tend their gardens, herd their goats and keep bees.
-The Bride’s price are beehives, instead of cattle.
+The Ik were the first people in the area and lived in the Kidepo Valley, after years of conflict with fierce Karamojong Warriors they retreated up the mountains where they tend their gardens and goats and keep bees.
+The Bride’s price is beehives, instead of cattle.
 In 2017, an Ik won a seat in parliament which was a first for the tribe.

 We make a visit to the Karamoja Region & Kidepo Valley Park a reality:

-The Karamoja Region was and is remote and remains unvisited even as it was during Colonial Times and even since Independence in 1962 only to change in recent years.
+The Karamoja Region was and is remote and remains unvisited even as it was during Colonial Times and since Independence in 1962 only to change in recent years.